-b) Research and Extension on Sustainable Agriculture Techniques

-Very little research is currently being conducted by Canadian governments or universities on organic or alternative agriculture in Canada.
-Within the federal government it has been noted that there is apparently no research underway which takes a systems or agro-ecological approach.
-Even functions that might be considered pivotal to sustainability, such as soil quality and management, and environmental impacts, receive less than a quarter of the federal government's research effort.188 The situation at the provincial level is similar.
-Among Canadian universities, the focus of the EAP program at McGill on organic or ecological agriculture techniques is unique in this regard.189
+Conservation easements, in which community groups or governments "purchase" the potential development value of agricultural land, in exchange for a prohibition on development have been widely employed in the United States as a means of protecting agricultural land, 168 and are the subject of growing interest in Canada.
+The government of Ontario has recently entered into such an arrangement to protect specialty crop lands in the Niagara fruit belt.
+169 iii) Research, Extension and Policy Analysis Requirements a) Research and Extension on Sustainable Agriculture Techniques universities on organic or alternative agriculture in Canada.
+Within the federal government it has been noted that there is apparently no research underway which takes a systems or agro-ecological approach, and even functions that might be considered pivotal to sustainability, such as soil quality and management, and environmental impacts, receive less than a quarter of the federal government's research effort.
+The situation at the provincial level is similar.
+Among Canadian universities, the focus of the EAP program at McGill on organic or ecological agriculture techniques appears to be unique.
+The situation at the provincial level is similar.